signifyd/php/README.md

 SIGNIFYD PHP SDK [![Build Status](https://travis-ci.org/signifyd/signifyd-php.svg?branch=master)](https://travis-ci.org/signifyd/signifyd-php)
 ================

-*** If you have feedback good or bad about the new version of the repository please don't hesitate to contact us at
+*** If you have feedback good or bad about the new version of the repository please don't hesitate to [contact us](https://www.signifyd.com/contact/)

 This repository contains the PHP SDK client for the Signifyd APIs.
 For more info please check the [Signifyd API documentation](https://www.signifyd.com/api/)

 If you are looking for a specific ecommerce integration (eq.
 [Magento2](https://github.com/signifyd/magento2), Shopify, etc) checkout our listing for the existing integrations.

-If you are looking for a sample code that was tested and works, check out the [`sdk-api-examples`](https://github.com/signifyd/signifyd-php/tree/master/sdk-examples) repository.
+If you are looking for a sample code that was tested and works, check out the [`sdk-examples`](https://github.com/signifyd/signifyd-php/tree/development-not-for-use/sdk-examples) repository.

-This document will give an overview on the available methods in the Signifyd PHP SDK.
-Also examples for this methods will be provided.

 Overview
 --------